onino-js/NEAT/documentation/neat-implementation.md

 ```
 Function: Speciate a new Genome within the population
 Parameters: A collection of Species and the Genome to speciate
-Returns: The species the Genome belongs to
+Returns: The collection of Species with eventually a new member
 Steps:

     1. For Each species of the population, pick a random representant and build a representant array